Fundamental in durability and appearance of floors.

 It’s recommended that these contaminants are removed, although some ‘bag-and-bottle’ smoothing compounds can be used over old waterproof adhesive residues which are well bonded to the substrate such as Uzin L3 Gold.

 Another important factor to consider is the type of floorcovering being installed.
 Some floorcoverings place higher demands on the surface strength of a smoothing compound.
 It naturally follows that with these materials, high-strength cement-based compounds should be used.

 For example, because of changes owing to moisture, wood flooring will build up high shear forces between itself and the substrate.
-In these cases, a higher flexural strength cement-based product should be used, something with a minimum F 7 N/sq mm flexural rating such as Uzin NC 170 or Uzin NC 174.
+In these cases, a higher flexural strength cement-based product should be used, something with a minimum F 7 N/sq mm flexural rating such as Uzin NC 170.

 Floors in a commercial setting, which will receive heavy and regular footfall or wheeled traffic, will require a much higher strength smoothing compound than those in say a domestic location.

 It’s very difficult to be precise as to what level of ‘strength’ a substrate may require, but in general up to 25 N/sq mm would be domestic/light commercial, up to 30 N/sq mm would be medium commercial, up to 35N/sq mm would be heavy commercial/medium industrial and everything above, heavy industrial.

 It’s also important to understand that while the compressive strength is indicative of a preparation materials suitability, the cohesive strength of the product is as, if not even more, important.